jkaninda/goma-gateway/README.md

 #Defines proxy middlewares
 middlewares:
   # Enable Basic auth authorization based
-  - name: local-auth-basic
+  - name:  basic-auth
     # Authentication types | jwtAuth, basicAuth, auth0
     type: basicAuth
     rule:
       username: admin
       password: admin
   #Enables JWT authorization based on the result of a request and continues the request.
-  - name: google-auth
+  - name: jwt
     # Authentication types | jwtAuth, basicAuth, OAuth
     # jwt authorization based on the result of backend's response and continue the request when the client is authorized
     type: jwtAuth